wix-incubator/autoviews/website/docs/entities/ui-schema.md

 The `hints` UI hint defines that for a specific `JSONPointer` in the data `JSONSchema` specific instructions should be applied.

-The Hints can be applied in twp ways -
+The Hints can be applied in two ways -

 1. without ui groups